WHO ARE YOU CALLED TO BE?

 The Center for Social Concerns invites students to consider participating in a year or two of postgraduate service.
-Serving with a nonprofit agency as a full-time volunteer after graduation can be a great way to explore an interest, pursue a passion, and develop skills & knowledge, all while making a difference in the lives of others in need.
+Serving with a nonprofit agency as a full-time volunteer after graduation can be a great way to explore an interest, pursue a passion, and develop skills and knowledge, all while making a difference in the lives of others in need.
 Postgraduate Service in NOT a year or two "off"—it requires a professional attitude and hard work.
 Although you will give more than you thought possible working for Americorps, Peace Corps, or one of the hundreds of faith-based service organizations, you will gain much more than you can imagine.
 You might even find the person you are meant to be.
 Are you ready to explore the possibilities?